 Fred: “Clever.
 Very clever.
-Yeah exactly and to me it also helps connect the albums, I’ve never wanted to be one of those bands who when you an album that sounds a bit different, you’re like ‘oh this is our new sound.
+Yeah exactly, and to me it also helps connect the albums, I’ve never wanted to be one of those bands who when you make an album that sounds a bit different, you’re like ‘oh this is our new sound.
 Forget the old sound’.
-I like the idea that people might come to ‘Moth Boys’ and love it and then have to go back to ‘Enjoy it While it Lasts’ and kind of maybe struggle with it, slightly because that’s what growing up musically is.
+I like the idea that people might come to ‘Moth Boys’ and love it and then have to go back to ‘Enjoy it While it Lasts’ and kind of, maybe, struggle with it slightly because that’s what growing up musically is.
 There is dirty linen that you have to wash, and you have to get through certain things.
 It’s not to say I think every album now is going to self-consciously have a lyric that references the previous album, I don’t want people to expect it.

 Kind of like a metaphorical hug.

 Fred: “Yeah exactly.
 Like a hug through time.
 Like the end of Interstellar but less shit.”